 Q. Is fatty liver disease something you can take care of yourself, or do you need a doctor's help?

 A. It should be managed by a physician.
 The only proven treatment at this time is weight loss and good control of diabetes, hypertension and cholesterol.
 You might be a candidate for bariatric surgery to help with the weight loss.
-A 10 percent weight loss will lead to resolution of non-alcoholic steatohepatitis in 90 percent of people.
-Forty-five percent will have an improvement in the fibrosis stage.
+A 10% weight loss will lead to resolution of non-alcoholic steatohepatitis in 90% of people, and of those, 45% will have an improvement in the fibrosis stage.

 There are no approved therapies for non-alcoholic steatohepatitis and related fibrosis.
-However:
+However, we do know that:

 The reason this condition should be managed by a physician, and in particular, a gastroenterologist or hepatologist (liver specialist), is that fatty liver disease has the potential to develop into cirrhosis and could require a liver transplant.
 However, if you lose weight, this condition often can improve tremendously.